oksanagit/Hello_test/README.md

 * 28ID1, Milinda Abeykoon, Julian Adams (BNL) for project support
 * Christopher Stelmach (BNL) drawing modification to add a cutof *
+# <a name="some-id"></a> DETAIL SECTION
+## Assemble the hardware.
+Vendor's instructions how to assemble the hardware can be found [here](https://www.udoo.org/docs-x86/Hardware_&_Accessories/Official_Accessories.html).
+Vendor's metal case is desiged to hold a board without accesories.
+In order to use this metal case with ethernet daughter board, one needs to cut an opening in the back side.
+The original drawing can be found [here](http://download.udoo.org/files//UDOO_X86/mechanical_specs/UDOO_X86_metal_case_drawing.pdf).
+The needed cut out is indicated on UDOO_X86_metal_case_drawing-MODIFIED.pdf.